Aha Greece! So you dreaming of living in Crete and become a Brit in Crete.gr?

 Be warned, the island of Crete is Cretan first and Greek second.

+As for living in Crete all year.
 You'll find Creta is very, v-e-r-y quiet for the most part in winter.
 That is a great time of year to pursue those pastimes you never have had enough time for before, such as bird watching, painting, and other pleasurable pursuits including hiking, riding or just being close to nature.
 The list is as long as your imagination.
 There is nothing quite like the smell of a real log fire either using Olive and Carob woods.
 So in winter, be active and set yourself things to do.
 You'll be fine.